osmandapp/web/main/docs/user/search/search-history.md

 ## Overview

 *Search History* is a record of all searches and locations that you have entered or searched for in the app over the period of use.
-This tool allows you to easily find and access previously searched locations, which makes navigation easier and saves time.
+This tool allows you to easily find and access previously searched locations, which makes navigation easier and saves your time.

 OsmAnd provides several ways to view your search history.